sjbennett123/scottjbennett/content/larp/polar.md

 ## Zines

-can the game pay for these?
+The Game CANNOT pay for these it is totally broke.

 What is the feedback from the game on these.